What are your fees?

 It is entirely dependent on the situation.
 I aim to support you as quickly as possible though and don't want you to have to come for longer than necessary.
 Counselling is unfortunately not a quick fix and can take time.
 But with BWRT it has become a lot quicker (sometimes being able to deal with issues that could have taken months to be dealt with in one session - especially phobias, fears and past trauma).

 On average I have found my clients needing 3 to 8 sessions (excluding the intake assessment for couples).

 Couples Counselling is according to your needs, participation & assessment.
 I have found between 1 and 3 workshops very effective and my couples have LOVED the workshops over traditional weekly sessions.

-After the workshop(s) we can do traditional sessions as needed.
+After the workshop(s) we can do traditional sessions every few months to check in as needed.

 Who do you not work with?